 SKILL, KNOWLEDGE, EDUCATION AND EXPERIENCE

-- Bachelor's degree and licensure highly recommended.
+- Bachelor's degree and licensure required.

 - LEED Accredited preferred.